CericcOG/FFXIII-2PCSaveEditor/README.md

 </p>

 # How to Use
 You will need to download the FFXIIIPCSaveDecryptor before you'll be able to edit your save file.
-I won't provide the link here since I didn't create it, but you should be able to find it by searching or joining the Nova Crystallis Discord community.
+Join the Nova Crystallis Discord community using the following link, then serch "FFXIIIPCSaveDecryptor".
+Nova Crystallis Discord Invite: https://discord.gg/dGRCdXEH Once download, drag your save on top of the .exe and it'll create a decrypted copy.
 Once the save is decrypted, open it with the save editor and edit your values.
 Each tab features a save button that will save the values in that tab only.
+After you've saved your changes, you'll need to drag the decrypted save back on top of the FFXIIIPCSaveDecryptor to re-encrypt it.
+Then remove "_decrypted_encrypted" from the filename and the save should be ready to go.
 # Questions?
 1. I'm sure it will be asked, but I do plan to add the ability to add items/edit quantity of items you already have, as well as edit capacity.
 That will come in a later update.
 3. At the moment, I have no plans to implement a monster editor.
 It seems like that may be over my ability level.
 However, that could change as I continue exploring the save file.